Ericson2314/rust-papers/README.md

 Why all this?
 Consider that there is no evidence in the "past" or "present" with which to prove the outlives-at relation.
-The best one can do is charge all successor to witness `'b` dying no later than `'a` for `'a: 'b`.
+The best one can do is charge all successors to witness `'b` dying no later than `'a` for `'a: 'b`.
-Consider also that if we had stayed with the original outlives relation, each node would both obligate its predecessors and require a proof from its predecessors.
+Consider also that if we had stayed with the original outlives relation, each node would both obligate its successors and require a proof from its predecessors.

-Hopefully it is clear now that we will need to modify `LifetimeEnd`:
+Hopefully it is clear now that we will need to modify `LifetimeEnd` to discharge these obligations:
 ```
 LifetimeEnd:
   'l ∉ LV